Hello, authors, businesses, up and coming writers.

 Online publishing allowed me to pursue a career in fiction.
 By far, my most rewarding job to date is with The Wild Rose Press (TWRP).
 I joined their team of copyeditors in 2014.
 It afforded me the opportunity to learn the business, and I paid close attention.
 TWRP allowed me to grow, and in 2017 rewarded me for my hard work.
 I moved from proofing to editor.
 I work directly with authors.
 It is inspiring, assisting them with their stories, keeping their style, yet polishing manuscripts to make them shine.
 I see myself as coach and cheerleader.
 It is the most rewarding part of my job.

 As you can see, my editing experience is diverse.
+My work ethic is impeccable.
+I am organized and punctual.
+I push myself to meet and exceed deadlines while maintaining high standards I set for myself.
 Whatever your needs are I strive to develop the highest quality for my clients.
 Thank you for stopping by.
 It will be my pleasure to assist you in making your story, whatever it is, market worthy.